 Segmented Push Notifications

-The second upgrade to our push notifications are Segmented push notifications.
+The second upgrade to our push notifications is Segmented push notifications.
 As the name implies, app owners can now send push messages to specific segments of app users.
 With segmented push notifications, you don’t have to broadcast push messages to all your app users.
 Segmenting app users allows you to target users better, which leads to better conversion rates and sales.

 App users can choose which segment (group) they want to opt into and receive push notifications based on their preferences.
 Segmented push notifications also bring more recognizability since you can add icons to different groups; these icons will appear as part of a push message once the user receives it.
-Adding icons is helpful for users, especially if they are subscribed to many groups, since they can instantly recognize to which group a push message belongs.
+Adding icons is helpful for users, especially if they are subscribed to many groups since they can instantly recognize to which group a push message belongs.

 You can find a tutorial on how to use Segmented push notification in our support center at this link.

 CSS, which stands for Cascading Style Sheets, is a style sheet language used to describe the presentation of a document written in a markup language.
 Shoutem apps have always supported some custom HTML and CSS, but with the dedicated CSS editor, app owners now have many more design customization options available.

 The CSS editor allows app owners to apply custom styling to all markup elements in the app, such as buttons, images, and loading icons; owners can also change the positions of or hide elements.
 The possibilities are almost endless.
 At this time, we do not have a list of all the classes/methods used in our default app design, but the documentation will be released in the near future.
 Until the documentation is ready, here’s how you can find specific CSS classes/elements.

 Here are some examples of app elements our team created using the CSS editor.

 Example 1.
 Custom slide in menu setup